transitive verb-·cat·ed, -·cat·ing

-Origin: < L divaricatus, pp. of divaricare, to spread apart < dis-, apart + varicare, to straddle: see prevaricate
+Origin of divaricatefrom Classical Latin divaricatus, past participle of divaricare, to spread apart from dis-, apart + varicare, to straddle: see prevaricate

-- Biology Branching or spreading widely from a point or axis, as branches or on an insect's wings; diverging.
+- Biology Branching or spreading widely from a point or axis, as the branches of a tree or shrub; diverging.

 - Relating to a separation of two bones normally adjacent or attached but not located in a joint; distatic.

 Origin of divaricateLatin dīvāricāre, dīvāricāt- dī, dis- dis- vāricāre to straddle ( from vārus bent )